arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ## How to cite the package
 ## Pre-requisites
 ### 1. Downloading the data dump
 You first need to download the quarterly updated data dump of any of the Stack Exchange sites as explained [here](https://stackoverflow.com/help/data-dumps).
-We have utilized the data dump published in October 2025 for   _Stack Overflow_ which is the oldest among 182 Stack Exchange sites with the largest data dump to show the effectiveness of the proposed method.
+We have utilized the data dump published in January 2026 for   _Stack Overflow_ which is the oldest among 182 Stack Exchange sites with the largest data dump to show the effectiveness of the proposed method.
 ### 2. Programming Languages, Tools, Operating System and Database Management System Used
-You need to have the following up and running before following the procedure.
+You need to have the following up and running before following the step by step procedure.
 1. Windows based Operating System (we have tested the procedure on Windows 10 Pro and Windows 11 Pro).
 2. Python (we used Python version 3.13.5 which was installed through Anaconda Distribution; you can install Python directly but we preferred Anaconda distribution as it contains Jupyter notebook).
 3. Jupyter Notebook (to run the Python scripts provided in the paper; you may use command prompt or some other IDE if you have some experience of Python programming).